 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.
 Also, liability insurance is required for all unlicensed motor vehicles in Ouray, San Juan, San Miguel and Hinsdale counties.
 A valid drivers license is required for all operators in San Juan, San Miguel and Hinsdale counties.

-Overall, Imogene Pass Road is the 34th most popular OHV & 4wd jeep trail of all 61 OHV driving in Colorado.
+Overall, Imogene Pass Road is the 36th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.